MarcoLizza/mode13h.dev/_posts/2016-05-24-starfield.md

 The colliding entities list is then scanned and, according to the relatve collision type (player with enemy-bullet, enemy with player or player-bullet) an appropriate action is perfomed (spawn sparkles, destroy entity, play sounds, etc...).

-> Since the entities moves relatively slow and the update delta-time is small, we will unlikely experiment (tunnel effect)[http://fremycompany.com/BG/2012/Understanding-the-Tunnel-Effect-with-intuition-only-910/].
+> Since the entities moves relatively slow and the update delta-time is small, we will unlikely experiment [tunnel effect](http://fremycompany.com/BG/2012/Understanding-the-Tunnel-Effect-with-intuition-only-910/).
 However, if the FPS drops either due to a clogged system or anything else, this is going to be a problem.
 For that reason, the collision resolution routine should implement a "prediction" algorithm.
 That is, it should check if give the current delta-time, any entity pair will "cross" their paths and, in the case, find the intersection point.
 This is left for future enhancements of the core framework.

 ## Particles